I, yes I, am God. Besides me, there is no savior. Isaiah 43:11

 Grace through Faith

-1 You were made alive when you were dead in transgressions and sins, 2 in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the children of disobedience.
+1 You were made alive, you who were dead in transgressions and sins, 2 in which you once walked according to the way of this world, according to the ruler of the power of the air, the spirit who now works in the children of disobedience.
 3 We also all once lived among them in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature children of wrath, just as the others.

 For the Chief Musician.
 With stringed instruments.
 A Psalm.
 A song.